awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ### Making authenticated API requests

-To use the API directly, you will need to authenticate requests using the User Pool.
+To use the API directly, you will need to authenticate requests using the Cognito User Pool or IAM.
 The method for authenticating differs depending on which authentication option was chosen:

 #### Cognito